Building Codes Administration

 A:

-• Electrical permits: Walk-in
+• Electrical permits: 5 business days

-• Zoning only permits: (i.e. fence, small shed, driveway etc....)
-Walk-in
+• Zoning only permits (i.e., fence, small shed, driveway, etc.): 1-3 business days

 A: